copdips/copdips.github.io/docs/posts/2023/2023-12-16-migrating-my-blog-from-jekyll-minimal-mistakes-to-mkdocs-material.md

 Jekyll uses `gh-pages` branch to publish blog, but I used GitHub actions within Mkdocs, so I didn't need to use `gh-pages` branch.
 To use GitHub actions, I went to my repository at https://github.com/copdips/copdips.github.io/, entered `Settings` -> `Pages`, and set Github Actions as `Source`.

 My GitHub Actions for blog publishing can be found [here](https://github.com/copdips/copdips.github.io/blob/main/.github/workflows/build_and_deploy.yml).

+## Performance

+When previewing the blog locally, add the `--dirty` flag like `python -m mkdocs serve --dirty` to build only the changed files, which can speed up the build process.
+Using `python -m` is helpful when, for example, [custom pymdownx scripts](../2023/2023-12-17-rendering-csv-as-markdown-table-in-mkdocs-material.md) are required.

+For a deeper understanding of the build time, we can use [this tips](https://github.com/mkdocs/mkdocs/issues/3695#issuecomment-2094373134).